-"insurance holding company" means a parent undertaking which is not a mixed financial holding company and the main business of which is to acquire and hold participations in subsidiary undertakings, where those subsidiary undertakings are exclusively or mainly insurance or reinsurance undertakings, or third-country insurance or reinsurance undertakings, at least one of those subsidiary undertakings being an insurance or reinsurance undertaking;
+- "insurance holding company" means a parent undertaking which is not an insurance or reinsurance undertaking or a mixed financial holding company, the main business of which is to acquire and hold participations in subsidiary undertakings and which meets the following conditions- - (a) its subsidiary undertakings are either exclusively or mainly-

-- "mixed-activity insurance holding company" means a parent undertaking other than an insurance undertaking, a third-country insurance undertaking, a reinsurance undertaking, a third-country reinsurance undertaking, an insurance holding company or a mixed financial holding company, which includes at least one insurance or reinsurance undertaking among its subsidiary undertakings; - "mixed financial holding company" means a mixed financial holding company within the meaning of the Financial Conglomerates Regulations; - "participating undertaking" means an undertaking which is either a parent undertaking or another undertaking which holds a participation, or an undertaking linked with another undertaking by a common management relationship; - "related undertaking" means a subsidiary undertaking, another undertaking in which a participation is held or an undertaking linked with another undertaking by a common management relationship; and - "subsidiary undertaking" includes any undertaking over which in the opinion of the GFSC a parent undertaking effectively exercises a dominant influence. - (2) For the purposes of this Part- - (a) an undertaking which, in the opinion of the GFSC, effectively exercises a dominant influence over another undertaking is to be regarded as a parent of that other undertaking and that other undertaking is to be regarded as its subsidiary; and - (b) the holding, directly or indirectly, of voting rights or capital in an undertaking over which, in the opinion of the GFSC, a significant influence is effectively exercised is to be regarded as participation.
+- (i) insurance or reinsurance undertakings, third country insurance or reinsurance undertakings or ancillary insurance services undertakings; or - (ii) the parent undertaking of mainly insurance or reinsurance undertakings, third country insurance or reinsurance undertakings or ancillary insurance services undertakings; - (b) more than 50% of two or more of- - (i) the parent undertaking's consolidated assets; - (ii) the parent undertaking's consolidated revenues; or - (iii) the group SCR (as if calculated at the level of the parent undertaking), - are derived from subsidiaries that are insurance or reinsurance undertakings, third country insurance or reinsurance undertakings or ancillary insurance services undertakings; and - (c) at least one of those subsidiary undertakings is an insurance or reinsurance undertaking; - "mixed-activity insurance holding company" means a parent undertaking other than an insurance undertaking, a third-country insurance undertaking, a reinsurance undertaking, a third-country reinsurance undertaking, an insurance holding company or a mixed financial holding company, which includes at least one insurance or reinsurance undertaking among its subsidiary undertakings; - "mixed financial holding company" means a mixed financial holding company within the meaning of the Financial Conglomerates Regulations; - "participating undertaking" means an undertaking which is either a parent undertaking or another undertaking which holds a participation, or an undertaking linked with another undertaking by a common management relationship; - "related undertaking" means a subsidiary undertaking, another undertaking in which a participation is held or an undertaking linked with another undertaking by a common management relationship; and - "subsidiary undertaking" includes any undertaking over which in the opinion of the GFSC a parent undertaking effectively exercises a dominant influence. - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+- (2) For the purposes of this Part- - (a) an undertaking which, in the opinion of the GFSC, effectively exercises a dominant influence over another undertaking is to be regarded as a parent of that other undertaking and that other undertaking is to be regarded as its subsidiary; and - (b) the holding, directly or indirectly, of voting rights or capital in an undertaking over which, in the opinion of the GFSC, a significant influence is effectively exercised is to be regarded as participation.